 Whose bonus check is that coming out of?

-Ghost meetings ultimately cost precious salary and real estate dollars, harm productivity and morale, and cause overall business effectiveness to take a hit—but we aren’t ready to let you be scared off of ever trying to have another successful business gathering again.
+Ghost meetings ultimately cost precious salary and real estate dollars, harm productivity and morale, and cause overall business effectiveness to take a hit—but we are not ready to let you be scared off of ever trying to have another successful business gathering again.

 Aside from costing the business in productivity; a complicated, time-consuming meeting scheduling experience can irrevocably damage the employee and client experience and ruin the public perception of your brand.

-There’s no need to be scared of ghost meetings.
-These tools and tips will help you scare them off for good (my, how the tables have turned)!
+There is no need to be scared of ghost meetings.
+We have collected tools and tips that will help you scare them off for good:

 Despite the spooky name, ghost meetings are hardly malicious.
-They are often a result of businesses where meeting management has fallen by the wayside—whether that’s because of outdated tools or a total lack of tools at all.
+They are often a result of businesses where meeting management has fallen by the wayside—whether that is because of outdated tools or a total lack of tools at all.

-Physical displays bring meetings in the tangible world.
-They connect with your meeting management software to show the status of a single meeting room and an overview of all the meeting spaces in the building so employees and visitors can see the day’s events and space utilization.
+- Physical displays connect with your meeting management software to show the status of a single meeting room and an overview of all the meeting spaces in the building so employees and visitors can see the day’s events and space utilization.

 So what can today’s organizations do?
 Make meeting spaces more fun to be in!

 Use room dividers to break large conference rooms into more intimate and useful meeting areas.
-Instead of investing in new space, have your big meeting spaces pull double-duty as game rooms or exercise zones when they’re not being used for board gatherings.
+Instead of investing in new space, have your big meeting spaces pull double-duty as game rooms or exercise zones when they are not being used for board gatherings.

 Stop letting ghost meetings haunt your office (and your financials)